JimPaine/makecode-arcade-tutorials/ks1-catch-game.md

-# SG Values Week
+# Gaming Making for KS1

-## Welcome to Spring Grove Values week! @showdialog
+## Game making with Microsoft MakeCode @showdialog

 We are going to be building a computer game!
 So lets be: